16.4K people follow this city

 |5||DET POLICE 4TH|

 |6||DETROIT - SOUTHWEST|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Detroit air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Detroit is currently 1.4 times the WHO annual air quality guideline value

 Good 33 US AQI